borntofrappe/game-development/01 Pong/Pong 8/README.md

   ball.dy = -ball.dy
 ```

-## Ball Collision
+## collide

-In the `Ball.lua` file, the `:collide` function takes as argument a paddle and checks the position of the ball in connection to the coordinate of this object.
+The `:collide` function takes as argument a paddle and checks the position of the ball in connection to the coordinate of this object.
 It then checks through a series of conditional whether the ball and the paddle are **not** overlapping, returning `true` otherwise.

-An overlap, actually the lack of an overlap is assed by checking the position of the edges of the two shapes with the following considerations:
+An overlap, actually the lack of an overlap is assessed by checking the position of the edges of the two shapes with the following considerations:

 - if the horizontal coordinate of the right edge of one shape is less than the one of the left edge of the other shape;